jeremytammik/tbc/a/1951_disable_error_failure.md

 I tried to return `ProceedWithRollBack` and removing `ResolveFailure` &ndash; didn't help.

-**Answer:** Pick one means: choose either an application level failure processor (as for me - it's a bad choice) or a failure processing event.
+**Answer:** Pick one means: choose either an application level failure processor (as for me &ndash; it's a bad choice) or a failure processing event.

 Could you prepare a simple reproducible case: addin + model + what to do to reproduce?